rkdals0131/ConeSTELLATION/docs/future_development_todo.md

 3. Add geometric verification using RANSAC
 4. Create loop closure factor and test convergence

-### 3. Fixed-Lag Smoother Implementation
+### 3. ~~Fixed-Lag Smoother Implementation~~ (POSTPONED)
-**Goal**: Bound memory usage for long-duration operation

-**Technical Details**:
+**Status**: Postponed based on GLIM architecture analysis

+**Reasoning**:
-- Replace unbounded ISAM2 with fixed-lag smoother
+- GLIM uses fixed-lag smoother ONLY for IMU odometry, not landmark SLAM
-- Maintain sliding window of recent poses and landmarks
-- Marginalize out old states properly
-- Keep key landmarks for loop closure

-**Dependencies**: Current ISAM2 optimization working well

-**Reference**: GTSAM's IncrementalFixedLagSmoother
+- Since we have external odometry, this is not needed
+- Landmark SLAM should remain unbounded for maximum accuracy
+- May revisit if memory becomes an issue in very long operations

+**Alternative**: Consider periodic landmark pruning if needed

 ---